Political Website Design: Tips and Examples for Campaigns

 While your political website’s design should be creative, its navigation is not the place to experiment.
 Your website should follow standard navigation practices, using a prominent menu bar at the top of your site with links to important pages.

-For political campaign websites, your design should allow easy access to informational pages such as your about and issues page, as well as a bold donation or get involved link.
+For political campaign websites, your design should allow easy access to informational pages such as your About and Issues page, as well as a bold “Donate” or “Get Involved” link.
 Many political websites use a bright red donate button at the top of their page to draw attention to their fundraising form.

 Also consider the order of information on your campaign website.
 Some design choices (such as placing the menu bar near the top of the page) should almost always be adhered to, while others can be adjusted based on your campaign’s priorities.
 For example, some campaigns place their contact or subscription form at the top of their home page while others choose to feature the form near the bottom or even on a separate page.